herd/herdtools7/pac_tests/notes/ordering/solver.md

 (with `pac(varrd, key, modifier) == concat(pac_field(vaddr, key, modifier), lsb(x))`)

-So we can solve these equations by using an union find data structure to maintain the set of equalities, and raise a contradiction each times that the two operands of an inequality are in different equivalence classes.
+So we can solve these equations by using a union find data structure to maintain the set of equalities, and raise a contradiction each time that the two operands of an inequality are in different equivalence classes.
 This method works until `2^n - 1` inequalities, with `n` the number of bits in the pac fields, as explained in the second part.